shivrajpant/BscCSIT_DAA/README.md

 Your task:
   1. Generate as many as numbers possible (at least up to the point where you can actually note the running time (more than 5 seconds for quick sort)) using  the for loop and then sort the numbers.
-Note the time taken untile final output by both programs.
+Note the time taken until final output by both programs.

   2. Repeat task 1.
 This time instead of noting the time manually, modify the programs to automatically calculate the sorting time.
      (hint: Use c/c++ API to compute system time before starting sorting and after finishing sorting.)